Transit-Track/TransitTrack/backend/README.md

-The `clear_backend` folder follows the Clear Architecture design pattern.
+The `clean_backend` folder follows the Clean Architecture design pattern.
 It contains the backend code for the TransitTrack project.
 This folder is organized in a way that promotes separation of concerns and maintainability.
 It includes different subfolders for different components of the backend, such as controllers, models, services, and repositories.
 Each component has its own responsibility and can be easily modified or replaced without affecting other parts of the system.
 This folder structure helps to keep the codebase clean and scalable.

 - **app/**: The main application directory.
   - **api/**: Contains the API routes and endpoints.